startable/startables-python/README.md

 For feature requests and bugs relating specifically to this Python package, please refer to this GitHub project's issue tracker.

-For issues relating to the StarTable standard more broadly, please consult the [StarTable standard page](https://github.com/startable/startable-standard).
+For issues relating to the StarTable format specification more broadly, please consult the [StarTable standard page](https://github.com/startable/startable-standard).

 ### Contribute and explore